 Academics.
 Inquiry.
 Community.

-Our child-centered learning practices are what make Harlem Link unique.
+Our relationships are what makes Harlem Link unique.

 As a school, we believe how we teach is as important as what we teach.
+In truly child-centered classrooms, adults foster a positive and mutually accountable learning community.
 We promote continuous professional development for all our faculty, and remain invested in the latest childhood development research to ensure we are offering a progressive educational environment for our families.

 Harlem Link Charter School, a Pre-K to 5th Grade public school, links academics, values, and community to graduate scholars who learn and serve in their communities.
 Families, staff, and the Harlem community partner to provide a safe, supportive learning environment that empowers students and alumni to take an active role in their learning and lead with their values.